How to declutter your digital life?

-3. Go through all your softwares and remove the ones you don’t need anymore.
+3. Go through all your software and remove the ones you don’t need anymore.

-1. Click on the Apple icon in the upper left corner of your screen and go to About This Mac, and then select Storage > Manage > Applications.
+1. Click on the Apple icon in your screen's upper left corner, go to About This Mac, and then select Storage > Manage > Applications.

 2. Go through all your programs and decide whether there are some that you don’t need anymore.
 You can sort them by Last Accessed to have a clearer view.

 How to audit your subscriptions?